What to see in Malta in 3 days

 ,regionOfInterest=(1193.5,1800))

-If you're looking for different plans and tourist experiences that go beyond the conventional, here are some ideas to inspire you:
+If you are looking for different plans and tourist experiences that go off the beaten track, here are some ideas that will serve as inspiration:

 The gastronomy of Notting Hill is a reflection of its multiculturalism.
-You can find everything from the most modern and healthy brunches to the classic fish and chips or spicy Caribbean food.
-I recommend sitting on one of the terraces on Westbourne Grove if you want to enjoy a more elegant meal, or heading to the food stalls on Portobello for something more informal and authentic.
+You can find everything from the most modern and healthy brunches, to the classic fish and chips or spiced Caribbean food.
+I recommend sitting on one of the terraces in Westbourne Grove if you want to enjoy a more elegant meal or going to the food stalls in Portobello if you are looking for something more informal and authentic.

 Without a doubt, Notting Hill Carnival is the most important event in the neighbourhood and the largest street carnival in Europe.
-During the last weekend of August, the neighbourhood transforms into an explosion of reggae music, feathered parades, and Caribbean flavours.
-It is the ultimate expression of Notting Hill's free and diverse spirit.
+During the last weekend of August, the neighbourhood transforms into an explosion of reggae music, feather parades and Caribbean flavours.
+It is the ultimate expression of the free and diverse spirit of Notting Hill.

 ,regionOfInterest=(4096,2732))